 In this guide, we’ll walk you through everything you need to know about managing and renewing your .ng domain, ensuring your website remains active and accessible to your audience.

-Before diving into the management and renewal process, let’s quickly explore why the .ng domain is a valuable asset:
+Before diving into the management and renewal process, let’s quickly highlight why the .ng domain is a valuable asset:

 Proper management of your .ng domain ensures that your website remains secure, functional, and aligned with your business goals.
 Here are some key tips for managing your domain effectively:

-The first step in managing your .ng domain is selecting a trusted domain registrar.
-Look for registrars accredited by the Nigeria Internet Registration Association (NiRA), the official body responsible for managing .ng domains.
-Popular registrars include Web4Africa, Whogohost, and DomainKing.
+The first step in managing your .ng domain is selecting a trusted domain registrar accredited by the Nigeria Internet Registration Association (NiRA).
+A reliable registrar will provide excellent customer support, transparent pricing, and easy-to-use management tools.

-Ensure that your contact details, such as email address and phone number, are up-to-date in your registrar’s database.
-This is crucial for receiving important notifications about your domain, including renewal reminders.
+Ensure that your contact details, such as your email address and phone number, are up-to-date in your domain registration records.
+This is crucial for receiving renewal reminders and important notifications about your domain.

-To protect your personal information from being publicly visible in the WHOIS database, consider enabling domain privacy protection.
-This feature helps safeguard your data from spammers and cyber threats.
+To protect your personal information from being publicly visible in the WHOIS database, consider enabling domain privacy protection (if offered by your registrar).
+This adds an extra layer of security to your domain.

 Keep track of your domain’s expiration date to avoid accidental lapses.
 Most registrars send reminders, but it’s a good idea to set your own calendar alerts as a backup.